gnois/losty/README.md

 Note that db.connect() must be called inside a function (not at top level), else the error `cannot yield across C-call boundary` will occur. db.disconnect() calls keepalive() under the hood, which puts the connection back to the connection pool and is considered a better practice than calling close().

-The `:?` are placeholders, where `?` is a default modifier that converts Lua table and string to PostgreSQL json and quoted string respectively.
+The `:?` are placeholders, where `?` is a default modifier that converts Lua table and string to PostgreSQL JSON and quoted string respectively.
 The values in `name` and `email` will be interpolated into the placeholders, before sending to the database.

 Other placeholder modifiers exist to customize the conversion from Lua to PostgreSQL data types:
 * `:a` Lua table => PostgreSQL arrays